 6. Benefit year.
-"Benefit year" means the 12-month period beginning on the first day of the calendar week immediately preceding the date on which family leave or medical leave benefits commence in which an individual files an application for family leave benefits or medical leave benefits.
+"Benefit year" means the 12-month period beginning on the first day of the calendar week in which an individual files an application for family leave benefits or medical leave benefits.

 7. Commissioner.
 "Commissioner" means the Commissioner of Labor.